asift91/Manual_Migration/option1.md

 		- If you do not have mysql-client, now would be a good time to do that.
 			```
 			sudo -s
-			# command to check mysql-client is installed or not
+			# command to check mysql-client is installed or not.
 			mysql -V

             # if the mysql-client is not installed, install the same by following command.